-Standards, interpretations and amendments to published standards effective in 2019
+Standards, interpretations and amendments to published standards effective in 2020

-In 2019, the Group adopted new standards, amendments and interpretations to existing standards that are mandatory for the Group accounting period beginning on 1 January 2019.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU resulted in changes to the Group accounting policies impacting the financial performance and position.
-The Group had to change its accounting policies, for leases where the Group is the lessee, as a result of adopting IFRS 16, 'Leases' but the Group did not require retrospective adjustments.
-The new accounting policies are disclosed in Note 1.20 below.
-The other amendments did not have any impact on the Group's accounting policies and did not require retrospective adjustments.
+In 2020, the Group adopted new standards, amendments and interpretations to existing standards that are mandatory for the Group accounting period beginning on 1 January 2020.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the Group's accounting policies.